linozen/exocortex/content/refs/python-for-everybody.md

 So far 4
 ```

-In summary, the object is constructed before its class-internal method
+In summary, the object is constructed before its class-internal method is called
-is called four times both incrementing and printing the value for `x`
+four times both incrementing and printing the value for `x` within the `an`
-within the `an` object of class `PartyAnimal`.
+object of class `PartyAnimal`.

-#### Classes as Types {#classes-as-types}
+#### Classes as Types

-in Python, all variables have a particular type that we can access with
+in Python, all variables have a particular type that we can access with the
-the built-in `type` function.
-The built-in `dir` function lets you
+built-in `type` function.
+The built-in `dir` function lets you examine the
-examine the capabilities of a variable.
-Let's try those with your
+capabilities of a variable.
+Let's try those with your custom-made class:
-custom-made class:

 ```python
 class PartyAnimal: